ToughEdgyGuy/SFOS-upload-certificate/README.md

    It is important to change the configfile so the Private Key is Exportable
 5. download the [Upload-Cert.ps1](https://github.com/ToughEdgyGuy/SFOS-upload-certificate/blob/main/Upload-Cert.ps1)
 6. Create an Administrator User on the Sophos Firewall and enable the API + the IP of the Source Server that runs this Script (beware of powershell escape Characters inside of the password)
+7. Let Windows know that you trust the file with Unblock-File .\Upload-Cert.ps1
-7. create an automatic task with powershell 7 that runs the Upload-Cert.ps1 Script daily. (as System)
+8. create an automatic task with powershell 7 that runs the Upload-Cert.ps1 Script daily. (as System)

 ``` powershell 7
 .\Upload-Cert.ps1 -Uri "https://_SOPHOS_IP_:4444/webconsole/APIController" -User "_SOPHOS_USER_" -Pw "_SOPHOS_USER_PASSWORD_" -CertificateFriendlyName "_CERTNAME_SPECIFIED_IN_THE_WIN_ACME_SCRIPT_" -verbose